 You’ll also want to keep the length of your new mortgage in mind.
 All mortgages are designed so that you’re paying more interest than principal in the first half of the mortgage.
 That means if you’re starting a new mortgage with a refinance, you’ll be paying the bulk of the interest again at the top after previously paying the bulk of the interest in the first years of your old mortgage.

 For example, if you currently have a 30-year mortgage and you’re halfway through it, but then you refinance into another 30-year mortgage, you’ll ultimately be paying interest on your mortgage for a total of 45 years.
 Even if your monthly payments are less with a refinance, your overall interest paid would likely be significantly higher.

 If you’re already more than 10 years into a 30-year mortgage, you’ll want to opt for a shorter length when you refinance.
 A 15 or 20-year mortgage will prevent you from having to pay a lot in extra interest.

 How does your credit score affect refinance rates?

 When looking to refinance, you’ll want to make sure to have a healthy credit score.
 The lower your credit score, the higher your interest rate and the more you’ll pay in interest.

-For example, a credit score below 700 versus one above 700 could potentially cost you a half of percent.
-On a $190,000 30-year mortgage, a half of percent could cost you about another $55 per month.
+For example, a credit score below 700 versus one above 700 could potentially cost you a half percent.
+On a $190,000 30-year mortgage, that could mean paying roughly another $55 per month.
 Over a 30-year timespan, the difference is quite costly — approximately another $20,000.